 Why People Dance Tango

-Tango has survived many challenges in the past.
-It will survive this one as well, I believe, because needs, desires, yearnings, loneliness, love, interdependence, tenderness, sentimentalism and romanticism are an intrinsic part of human nature even among the toughest.
+Tango has weathered many challenges in the past, and it will survive this one as well, I believe.
+Needs, desires, yearnings, loneliness, love, interdependence, tenderness, sentimentality, and romanticism are intrinsic to human nature, even among the toughest individuals.
 The less fortunate people are particularly vulnerable, which is why they created tango.
-This may also explain why milongas are more crowded in bad times than in good times, why more women dance tango than men, and why the revival of tango happens now when there are more travelers, immigrants and refugees in the world than ever before.
-Tango will always be the dance of the lonely, homesick, nostalgic, needy, vulnerable, sentimental and romantic.
-The fortunate people need tango, too, if they are not blind by their success and arrogance.
-After all, we are human, and tango is for all who search inward for their humanity.
+This may also explain why milongas are more crowded during difficult times than in prosperous ones, why more women dance tango than men, and why the revival of tango happens now when there are more travelers, immigrants and refugees in the world than ever before.

 March 3, 2012